bono-cms/bono.cms/module/Site/LAYOUT.md

          <?= $fragment; ?>
       </main>

+There’s a helper called **Plugin Bag** that helps manage your assets.
+It provides the following methods:

+    $this->getPluginBag()->getStylesheets();  // Returns an array of all registered stylesheets
+    $this->getPluginBag()->getScripts(); // Returns an array of all registered scripts

+Typically, you would call these two methods in your layout file to include the necessary styles and scripts.

+**How does it know which stylesheets and scripts to load?**
+It's simple - they’re specified in the configuration file.

 Once you've finished building your layout, save it as a file named `__layout__.phtml` inside your theme's directory.

 ## Real-World Usage